biocatiit/website/content/pages/users_shipping.rst

 Under the 'Materials' Tab, you will list all of the samples, chemicals, buffers, and commercial products (which contain chemicals) that you will be using during the course of your experiment.
-Include all chemicals, even if you will be using some which belong to BioCAT, which you will not be shipping.
+Include all chemicals, even if you will be using some which belong to BioCAT, which you will not be shipping. **Users are not authorized to ship anything to BioCAT before their ESAF has been approved!**

 Second Stage: Shipping Requirements
 ***********************************